 Addiction was treated as the problem.
 Trauma was a footnote — if it was mentioned at all.
 Conversations with professionals felt clinical, detached, sometimes openly contemptuous.
 I wasn't seen as someone in pain.
 I was seen as someone that was a pain.
 I was seen as someone difficult.
 A liability.
 A burden.
 A problem to be managed until I became someone else's.

 What wore me down wasn't just the addiction.
 It was the silence around everything underneath it.
 No one explained how trauma, shame, nervous system dysregulation, and substance use were all pulling at the same threads.
 No one handed me a map.
-The message never changed: "Just don't drink."
-"Make better choices."
+The message never changed: "Make better choices."
 "Try harder."
 As if I hadn't been trying so hard it was killing me.

 So I did what some of us end up doing.
 I tried to build my own healthcare plan.
 Late nights researching.
 Hoping I'd accidentally land in the right program at the right time.
 Praying luck would show up before it ran out.